softwareconstruction240/autograder/docs/CONTRIBUTING.md

     - _New contributors: Another great way to learn the codebase is to document existing code_
   - Update repo Markdown docs if needed
   - Code should for the most part be self-documenting.
 If not, make sure to add inline comments
+- Push your code to GitHub at the end of each coding session.
+This lets other team members see how you're doing

 #### Writing Good Commit Messages
 - Start with a present-tense verb that describes what the commit does: